Daniel-Wittgenstein/jinx/DEV-NOTES.md

   where YOU store your certificates.
   (The certificates you just made with mkcert.)

+#### the following is obsolete: we do not use the file system api anymore, since
+It's non-standard and it's not clear if it ever will be a thing outside Chrome:

 - Now, inside the project's top-level directory, run: node ./RUN-DEVELOPMENT-SERVER.js
   (and leave the terminal window open)